 Doing a pet portrait is more than a creative outlet for me.
 I would like to tell you three recent stories that touched my heart.

-Here is the first story.
-A lady called and said she had a wonderful pet that was sick with cancer.
-Her face had a big tumor on it,and she wondered if I could paint a portrait that would show her dog the way she was before she was sick.
+A lady called and told me that she had a wonderful pet that was sick with cancer.
+Her beloved pet’s face had a big tumor.
+She wondered if I could paint a portrait that would show her dog the way she was before she fell ill.
 She wanted a beautiful memory.

-We met in the park and I took many pictures of the dog in this natural setting so as to capture her spirit.
-When I delivered the painting she was very pleased and said it looked just like her pet at her best.
-She sent me a picture of her painting on the wall with the dog lying below the painting.
+We met in a park and I took many pictures of her dog in this natural setting to capture her spirit.
+When I delivered the painting, she was very pleased and said it looked just like her pet at her best.
+She sent me a picture of the painting on her wall with the dog lying below the painting.
 She and I were so pleased that we had created a lasting memory.

-The painting was delivered and the owner was pleased.
+I delivered the painting and the owner was pleased.
 We have discussed other dogs that he might want me to paint.
-I hope that someday I have that opportunity as I have learned a lot about the best picture to paint is not always the one that is most obvious.
+I hope someday I’ll have the opportunity since I have learned a lot.
+The best picture to paint is not always the one that is potentially the most artistic.
 Portraits of dogs and cats are memory makers.

 What I hope you get from these three stories is that for me the reward of the painting is the knowledge that I have helped to create a lasting memory.